 Since Paul boasted about the goodwill of the Corinthian church, it was now time for them to contribute to the Jerusalem church.
 This would validate Paul’s bragging about them.

 A loving church is a generous church.

 The proof of love is in the giving.
 God so loved the world that He gave.
 If people genuinely love fellow Christians, they will do more than talk.
 They will put their hearts into action.

 Some churches are dynamic examples of those who give generously to the Lord.
 It is a sad testimony that so many churches give so poorly.
-It is embarrassing testimony to other churches.
-If a maximum number of churches give generously, then there would not be the overwhelming need for appeals for the mission of Christ.
+It is an embarrassing testimony to other churches.
+If a maximum number of churches would give generously, then there would not be the overwhelming need for appeals for the mission of Christ.
 To give to missionaries, who are “the glory of Christ,” is to glorify Christ again.